Cocaine Nose: Symptoms and Treatments of This Side Effect of Cocaine Abuse

 The effects of cocaine on the nose can have a wide range of manifestations, from an early rupture of the septum in the nasal cavity to the complete breakdown of the nose with loss of standard nasal form and architecture.
 These manifestations can occur at any point throughout cocaine use.
 Suppose a cocaine nose is caught and treated medically or surgically immediately.
 In that case, stopping the condition from worsening may be possible.

-How is Cocaine Nose Treated?
+How Is Cocaine Nose Treated?

 The injuries sustained due to continuous usage of cocaine are initially uncomfortable and severe but can heal with time.
 Unfortunately, nasal damage that comes as a result of using cocaine does not repair itself over time.